Strategic Sales Launches and Non-Sleazy Sales Copy with Jess Haney

 May 18, 2022

 Do you ever worry about looking like a sleezy salesperson?
-Wish you knew how to approach sales launches from a conscious, human-first approach?
+Wish you knew how to approach sales launches or writing sales copy from a conscious, human-first approach?
 Considering going from a 1:1 business model to a one-to-many business model?
 Well, buckle up buckeroo, because we cover all that in this episode of the Talk Copy to Me podcast.

 Jess Haney and Erin take on the big topic: non-sleezy sales launches